- Pump Skid Systems

 Everyone agrees that reactive maintenance is probably the worst pump reliability strategy.
 Maintaining equipment only after it breaks can mean unexpected downtime, emergencies, rush charges, overtime, and replacement of expensive parts.

 The best pump reliability strategy is not either preventive or predictive maintenance, it’s a combination of the two, strategically applied.
 In this post, we’ll discuss the differences between predictive and preventive maintenance and when it’s best to use them.

 Many operators rely heavily on “reactive” maintenance rather than preventing and planning for future repairs.
-As we discussed in our eBook, 36 Ways to Kill Your Pump, “reactive” maintenance accounts for unnecessary equipment downtime, increased costs, and equipment instability.
-So, what's the difference between preventative maintenance and predictive maintenance?
+As discussed in our eBook, 36 Ways to Kill Your Pump, “reactive” maintenance accounts for unplanned equipment downtime and increased costs.

 Preventative maintenance is any variety of scheduled maintenance to a pump or other piece of equipment.
-Generally, it includes scheduled routine maintenance, such as laser alignment, equipment calibration, greasing, oil change and analysis, and performance monitoring.
+Generally, it includes scheduled routine maintenance, such as equipment calibration, greasing, oil change, and analysis.

 These programs are designed to keep your maintenance costs low by preventing costly failures before they happen.
 If you need a preventative maintenance checklist, you can download one here.

 Up to 50% of damage to rotating machinery is directly related to misalignment.
 Misalignment can cause increased vibration, premature seal and bearing failure, and increased power consumption.
 An unbalanced pump causes similar issues, such as vibration, which can be easily avoided with the right preventative maintenance measures.